mdnoorit/letslearnai/ml_path_for_beginners.md

 - [ ] [deeplearning.ai](https://www.deeplearning.ai/deep-learning-specialization/)
 - [ ] [fast.ai](https://course.fast.ai/)

-> Note: Do any one of the above courses (Detailed learning path is on progress).
+> Note: Do any one of the above courses (Detailed learning path is in progress).

 ## Sample/Recommended Plan